develCuy/optimism-tutorial/standard-bridge-standard-token/README.md

    withdrawalTx2 = await crossChainMessenger.proveMessage(withdrawalTx1.hash)
    await withdrawalTx2.wait()
    ```
+   NOTE: Syscoin NEVM L1 has a block time of 2.5 minutes.
+Please be patient while waiting for block confirmations on the network.

 1. Wait the fault challenge period (a short period on Testnet, seven days on the production network) and then finish the withdrawal.